Adam5Wu/CommitLint/README.md

   ```
   ERROR: New tag 'x1.1' does not use an acceptable prefix
   ```
-2. Two releases with different version CANNOT be on the same commit
+2. Two releases with different versions (i.e. tags) CANNOT be on the same commit

   Error message sample:
   ```